phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 Plugins
 =======

-DocBlox supports Plugins with which you can expand on the normal behaviour.
-The enhancement is actually done by providing hooks into crucial parts of DocBlox' process.
+phpDocumentor supports Plugins with which you can expand on the normal behaviour.
+The enhancement is actually done by providing hooks into crucial parts of phpDocumentor' process.

-The following things are possible with plugins (and are done by DocBlox itself):
+The following things are possible with plugins (and are done by phpDocumentor itself):

 * Additional validators with which to check your source code
 * Defining (or redefining) the way tags are interpreted